The People of the Book and the Hierarchy of Discrimination

 Sabaean-Mandaeans who we spoke with in Iraq suggest that participation in gold trading, their pacifist ideals, and their ritual dress have made them common targets for violence and looting.
 The rise of IS in the region has exacerbated the situation for the remaining Sabaean-Mandaeans, as they have been frequent targets of the group's violent campaigns.

 An ethnoreligious minority, some 200,000 Kaka’i live in Iraq’s northern provinces (external link) of Kirkuk, Mosul, and Diyala.
 Although they are often viewed as ethnic Kurds, they have a distinct culture, language, and religion.
 Their religion, called Yarsanism, has origins in 14th-century Iran and combines aspects of Zoroastrianism and Shia Islam.

 Because of their perceived ethnic affiliation with the Kurds, many Kaka’i faced persecution and pressure to assimilate under Saddam Hussein’s “Arabization” policies.
-Like other Iraqi minorities, Kaka’i are frequently targeted by IS.
-They have created their own armed force to protect themselves.
+Like other Iraqi minorities from non-Abrahamic faiths, the Kaka’i community were frequently targeted by IS.